AdaGold/react-chatlog/project-docs/setup.md

 Once you've identified which data will be used by which components, consider the structure of the data.
 Which pieces of data are grouped together into data structures?
 This is often a sign that those pieces of data will be used by the same component.
 Are there any nested data structures?
 This is usually a sign that components should be nested as well, with the more deeply nested components using the more deeply nested data.

-Finally, after analyzing the provided data and designing a set of components and their relationships to the data, you should write down your proposed design and discuss it with your chair pair.
+Finally, after analyzing the provided data and designing a set of components and their relationships to the data, you should write down your proposed design

+Consider discussing your design with a classmate.
 Is their design different from yours?
 If so, discuss the reasoning for each of yours designs and determine any possible pros/cons for both approaches.

-At the end we will discuss the design choices as a whole class.

 ## Setup

 After forking and cloning this repo you must run `npm install` in the project directory.
 This will download and install all of the necessary NPM modules required by the project.
-After that finishes successfully you can run `npm start` to begin the local development server.
+After that finishes successfully, run `npm start` to begin the local development server.